keul/KezMenu/kezmenu/docs/README.txt

 Maybe someday I'll fix this!

 However the code in this page is a working example.
-If you know nothing about doctests, only know that you can run this code simple accessing at the egg source and type:
+If you know nothing about doctests, only know that you can run this code simply downloading the source, going to the kezmenu directory and type:

    python tests.py

+If you have the library installed on your system you can run the example program fron the python interpreter.

+   import kezmenu
+   kezmenu.runTests()

 Init all the Pygame stuff
 -------------------------